Mr Ben Taylor

 Early Childhood Studies and Education Studies

-Department of Early Childhood & Education , School of Education and Communities
+Department of Education , School of Childhood and Social Care

-Ben Taylor is a senior lecturer in the School of Education and Communities.
-He teaches on the Early Childhood Studies and Education Studies programmes.
+Ben Taylor is a senior lecturer in the School of Childhood and Social Care.
+He teaches on the Early

 Ben's research interests include looked-after children, unaccompanied asylum-seeking children and virtual schools.